Novak Djokovic's Australia controversy timeline

 -- Australian Open tournament chief Craig Tiley says 26 players or their support staff from the 3,000 or so travelling had asked for an exemption, but only a few were successful.

 "There's been no special favour.
-There's been no special opportunity granted to Novak," said Tiley.
+There's been no special opportunity granted to Novak," says Tiley.

--- Stephen Parnis, a former Australian Medical Association vice-president, said it sent an "appalling message" to people trying to stop the spread of Covid-19.
+-- Stephen Parnis, a former Australian Medical Association vice-president, says it sent an "appalling message" to people trying to stop the spread of Covid-19.

 "I don't care how good a tennis player he is.
-If he's refusing to get vaccinated, he shouldn't be allowed in," Parnis said on Twitter.
+If he's refusing to get vaccinated, he shouldn't be allowed in," Parnis says on Twitter.

 Thursday, January 6

--- Australia says it has cancelled the entry visa of Djokovic on his arrival in Melbourne.
+-- Australia says it has cancelled the entry visa of Djokovic on his arrival in Melbourne after quizzing Djokovic during the early hours.

+"I am not vaccinated," Djokovic tells Australian border control, according to a transcript released by the federal court on Monday.

+The Serbian ace had repeatedly refused to confirm in public if he had been inoculated.

-"Mr Djokovic failed to provide appropriate evidence to meet the entry requirements to Australia, and his visa has been subsequently cancelled," the Australian Border Force said in a statement.
+"Mr Djokovic failed to provide appropriate evidence to meet the entry requirements to Australia, and his visa has been subsequently cancelled," the Australian Border Force says in a statement.

-"Non-citizens who do not hold a valid visa on entry or who have had their visa cancelled will be detained and removed from Australia," it added.

 -- Djokovic is moved to an immigration detention centre while his lawyers lodge an appeal.